PhD Quantitative analysis consulting for finance professionals.

 My quantitative consulting services include:

-- Development of financial risk models including operational, credit, and market risk models
+- Development of financial risk models including operational, credit, market risk models and FRTB compliance.

 - Development of derivative pricing models including Black-Scholes, Monte Carlo, finite difference and Longstaff-Schwartz